Dual Mesh Convolutional Networks for Human Shape Correspondence: Experimental evaluation

-Above we observed that the approaches based on the dual mesh are more robust to topological changes induced by mesh decimation.
-We now turn to a qualitative evaluation on the Faust-Scan and Faust-Remeshed datasets.
-In these datasets, the topological changes appear across the complete shape, where the mesh decimation only has a local effect and can leave part of the meshes intact.
+\mypar{Qualitative results on Faust-Scan} Above we observed that the approaches based on the dual mesh are more robust to topological changes induced by mesh decimation.
+We now turn to a qualitative evaluation on the Faust-Scan dataset.
+In this dataset, the topological changes appear across the entire shape, where the mesh decimation only has a local effect and can leave part of the meshes unchanged.
 We again train our models on the Faust-Synthetic dataset.
-Since there is no ground-truth correspondence across these different versions of the dataset, we only present qualitative results using texture transfer from the Faust-Synthetic reference mesh to the test meshes.
+However, since there is no ground-truth correspondence for this version of the dataset, we only present qualitative results using texture transfer from the Faust-Synthetic reference mesh to the test meshes.

-We compare MoNet, SplineCNN and FeastNet on primal meshes to FeaStNet--Dual and our DualConvMax approach on dual meshes in \fig{test_remeshed_train_faust}.
-These texture transfer results show that the correspondence problem for these shapes is substantially harder than that for the decimated meshes.
+We compare MoNet, SplineCNN and FeaStNet on primal meshes to FeaStNet--Dual and our DualConvMax approach on dual meshes in \fig{test_remeshed_train_faust}.
+These texture transfer results show that the correspondence problem for these shapes is substantially more challenging than that for the decimated meshes.
 The methods based on the primal mesh fail to recover most correspondences.
-FeaStNet--Dual recovers more correspondences, but is overall still very noisy.
-With our DualConvMax approach, we obtain significantly cleaner transfer results, in particular when adding the Normal features.
-This results show that our DualConvMax approach learns shape representations that do not rely on the fixed mesh topology of the training meshes, and that is thus more robust to changes in the mesh.
+FeaStNet--Dual recovers more correspondences but is overall still very noisy.
+With our DualConvMax approach, we improve the transfer results; see for example the arms.
+This result suggests that our DualConvMax approach learns more robust shape representations that rely less on the fixed mesh topology of the training meshes.
+We provide additional qualitative results in the supplementary material.